AviatrixSystems/avxlabs-docs/ace_pro/docs/lab11-c.md

 Make sure to click **Save** once you're done.

-### 14.2 Create an inter-rule that allows ICMP from bu2 towards east1
+### 14.2 Create an inter-zone rule allowing ICMP traffic from bu2 to east1.

 Navigate to **CoPilot > Security > Distributed Cloud Firewall > Policies (default tab)** and create another rule clicking on the `"+ Rule"` button.